PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 ## Queries

 The basic structure of a query is supported.
-Submitting a service ID is optional, and rest assured it's not logged in any way if you do.
+Submitting a service ID is optional, and it's not logged in any way if you do.

 Both the `get` and `count` verbs are supported.